 - Suing two federal agencies for their faulty environmental impact statement.
 Read about the lawsuit.

 - Coordinating the Preserve Plum Island Coalition, made up of nearly 100 organizations!
-Learn more and join the coalition at preserveplumisland.org or contact Chris (CT) or Louise (NY) today.
+Learn more and join the coalition at preserveplumisland.org or contact Louise (NY) today.

 - Urging New York to use all its power under its Long Island Sound Coastal Management Program to block the sale of Plum Island to a private entity, and to support permanent conservation.